Rokiis1/roadmap/types_of_testing/static_testing.md

     <summary>Examples:</summary>

 1. **SonarQube:**
-    - **Description:** SonarQube is an open-source platform for continuous inspection of code quality.
-It performs automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities.
-SonarQube also supports static application security testing (SAST) to identify security vulnerabilities in the code.
+    - **Description:** An open-source platform for continuous code quality inspection that detects bugs, code smells, and security vulnerabilities.
-    - **Features:** Supports multiple programming languages, integrates with CI/CD pipelines, provides detailed reports and dashboards, and includes SAST capabilities.
+    - **Features:** Supports multiple languages, integrates with CI/CD pipelines, and provides detailed dashboards and SAST reports.

 2. **ESLint:**
-    - **Description:** ESLint is a static code analysis tool for identifying and fixing problems in JavaScript code.
-It helps ensure that code adheres to a set of predefined coding standards.
+    - **Description:** A static code analysis tool for JavaScript that enforces coding standards and detects potential issues.
-    - **Features:** Customizable rules, integration with various development environments, automatic fixing of certain issues.
+    - **Features:** Customizable rules, integration with multiple editors, and automatic fixing capabilities.

 3. **Pylint:**
-    - **Description:** Pylint is a static code analysis tool for Python.
-It checks for errors in Python code, enforces a coding standard, and looks for code smells.
+    - **Description:**  A tool for Python that checks for errors, enforces coding standards, and finds code smells.
-    - **Features:** Customizable rules, integration with various development environments, detailed reports on code quality.
+    - **Features:** Highly configurable with detailed reporting.

 4. **Bandit:**
-    - **Description:** Bandit is an open-source static application security testing (SAST) tool designed to find common security issues in Python code.
+    - **Description:** A SAST tool for Python that identifies security vulnerabilities.
-    - **Features:** Scans Python code for security vulnerabilities, integrates with CI/CD pipelines, provides detailed security reports.
+    - **Features:** Integrates with CI/CD pipelines and provides comprehensive security reports.

 </details>